totherme/pairing-emacs/README.md

 If you don't yet know how to save a file in emacs, see [Learning more about emacs](#learning-more-about-emacs) below.

+If you want to dive in and see all the things that are bundled and enabled here, take a look at the [basic editing features](configs/basics.org), [git features](configs/magit.org), and [programming features](configs/programming.org) enabled in our config directory.
+Some highlights are listed below.

 ## Non-standard features enabled here by default
 - Line numbers.
 Every file you open will have line numbers displayed on the left hand side.
 This can be useful when remote pairing so you